Ancient-Wisdom.Co.Uk

 In is interesting to see in this projection of a 5m rise in the water level of the nearby River Kennet transforms the look of the complex completely, showing Silbury hill surrounded and the ditch surrounding Avebury potentially being filled with water - providing a possible reason for the larger outer bank, unusual in British henges.

-Physical entrance to the internal chambers invariably requires the visitor to crouch, stoop or even crawl.. until one enters the central chamber which is also invariably raised high enough for one to stand again.
+Physical entrance to the internal chambers of passage mounds invariably requires the visitor to crouch, stoop or even crawl.. until one enters the central chamber which is also usually raised high enough for one to stand again.

 Passage mounds share a close analogy with the female form - not just in the not just in the rounded shape of the mound itself, but more through the way in which the mound operates with its environment, namely in allowing the sun to penetrate its inner chambers once a year... particularly delicately and sensitively in the case of Newgrange.
 The internal chambers are often cruciform, almost appearing in the female form itself in the Maltese temples.